-Philippines vows to crush 'terrorists' after church bombs kill 27
+Philippines vows to crush 'terrorists' after church bombs kill 20

 “We will not allow them to spoil the preference of the people for peace,” he added.

-Civilians bore the brunt of the attack, which also killed seven soldiers.
-Sixty-one civilians were among those wounded.
+Civilians bore the brunt of the attack, which also killed five soldiers.
+Police lowered the death toll from 27 to 20, after discovering duplications in initial records.

 The referendum came amid concerns about the presence of extremists in the Philippines and the possibility that foreign radicals will join those of Indonesia and Malaysia in gravitating to Mindanao to capitalize on porous borders, jungles and mountains, and an abundance of arms.

-The Philippine military in mid 2017 encountered its biggest and longest battle since World War Two when an alliance of extremists loyal to Islamic State, among them foreigners and children, overran Marawi City and tried to establish a caliphate.
+The Philippine military in mid-2017 encountered its biggest and longest battle since World War Two when an alliance of extremists loyal to Islamic State, among them foreigners and children, overran Marawi City and tried to establish a caliphate.

-Additional reporting by Karen Lema; Editing by Simon Cameron-Moore
+Additional reporting by Karen Lema; Editing by Simon Cameron-Moore and Richard Borsuk